Import

 Close Modal by handlers

-Use the close_modal prop to set another close handler, like a timeout for when the modal should close.
+Use the close_modal property to set another close handler, like a timeout for when the modal should close.